rohitbnrj2/Embodied-Agent/cambrian/evolution_envs/three_d/mujoco/README.md

 ```

 > [!TIP]
-> Training should always be done with `MUJOCO_GL=egl` cause that runs with a headless implementation of OpenGL mode and is significantly faster. `evo.py` will set this automatically for training runs, but you need to explicitly set it for `trainer.py`.
+> Training should always be done with `MUJOCO_GL=egl` cause that runs with a headless implementation of OpenGL and is significantly faster. `evo.py` will set this automatically for training runs, but you need to explicitly set it for `trainer.py`.

 > [!NOTE]
 > You can also pass `--eval` to run evaluation to visualize the env.
 Set the `render_modes` to include `'human'` or pass `--record` to output a gif/mp4.
 Use `-h` to see options.